Tackling email anxiety

-3. Worry over sending an email because of the response you may get back?
+Worry over sending an email because of the response you may get back?
 You can end up spending too long drafting, redrafting, and redrafting again before sending.
 Try typing the key bullet points you need to get across, then present these as concise sentences.
-The more concise the email is, the less room there is for misinterpretation.
 It will also help define what you are saying and instil a greater sense of ease about being understood.
 If you are still unsure about sending the email, then leave it until the next morning.
 It’s not worth rushing something, as you could build further anxiety.

-5. Clear the backlog.
 If you have unopened emails from three years ago, what are the chances that will say something relevant to you, today?
 Delete them!
-Also consider doing a search for ‘unsubscribe’ – this will immediately highlight all the emails that arrive on a newsletter basis and are probably least relevant.
+Consider doing a search for ‘unsubscribe’ – this will immediately highlight all the emails that arrive on a newsletter basis and are probably least relevant.

-8. Try and conduct more meetings in person, over the phone or face-to-face.
-This will also help cut down on the email trails.
+This will also help cut down on the email trails!